HMGCoA (3-hydroxy-3-methylglutaryl-CoA lyase deficiency)

 CAN YOU TEST DURING A FUTURE PREGNANCY?

 If both gene changes (variants) have been found in your child, DNA testing can be done during future pregnancies.
-The sample needed for this test is obtained by either CVS or amniocentesis.
+The sample needed for this test is obtained by either CVS or amniocentesisThis is a test done during pregnancy.
+A needle is used to remove a small sample of fluid from the sac around the fetus.
+The sample can be used to test for certain genetic disorders in the fetus.
+Amniocentesis to test for genetic conditions is usually done between 13 and 20 weeks of pregnancy..

 Parents may either choose to have testing during pregnancy or wait until birth to have the baby tested.
 Parents may also choose to use assisted reproductive techniques to decrease the chance that their future children would have HMG lyase deficiency.
 A genetic counselor can talk to you about your choices and answer questions about prenatal testing or testing your baby after birth.